Whether or not you realize it, by enrolling in Band, you have made more than 450 friends.

 What is Band and how does it work?

 Band is a curricular and extra-curricular activity.
-Wind and percussion instrumentalists — everyone except Colorguard members — enroll in one of the three band classes and meet during class each school day and are taught by Mr. Polot, the band director.
+Wind and percussion instrumentalists — everyone except Colorguard members — enroll in one of the three band classes and meet during class each school day and are taught by Mr. Bainton, the band director.

 Band has two components: concert and marching.
 Both are required.
 Concert music (think tuxedo/dress/stage) is taught in class.
 Marching music (think marching uniform/football field) is taught both in class and after school.